Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 270 should perform much faster than the Radeon HD 7770 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 270 is 149% quicker than the Radeon HD 7770 overall, due to its greater bandwidth. (explain)

-Texel RateThe Radeon R9 270 is a lot (more or less 80%) more effective at AF than the Radeon HD 7770. (explain)
+Texel RateThe Radeon R9 270 should be much (approximately 80%) better at AF than the Radeon HD 7770. (explain)

-Pixel RateThe Radeon R9 270 should be much (more or less 80%) more effective at AA than the Radeon HD 7770, and will be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon R9 270 is much (more or less 80%) more effective at full screen anti-aliasing than the Radeon HD 7770, and will be able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison